How to conduct a market analysis for a business plan?

 These days, companies run online surveys too.
 As in that way, they can reach more numbers of people and gather the data from a wider perception.

 Case studies involve Interviews.
 These interviews allow you to have one-on-one correspondence with your audience.
-It helps you dive to the root of the topic, read your audiences’ mind and heart.
+It helps you dive to the root of the topic, read your audiences’ mind and hearts.
 Your customers/leads are usually caught in giving the most candid opinions during case study programs.
 Hence, they are very useful in gathering the most authentic response.
 These days, most of these case studies are carried out online.

 Moreover, these case studies could be in audio/visual form or in the form of text.
 In either way, it is a powerful tool of market analysis.